Koudela/eArc-payload-container/README.md

 # earc/payload-container

-Basic [psr-11](https://www.php-fig.org/psr/psr-11/) compatible container carrier.
+Basic [psr-11](https://www.php-fig.org/psr/psr-11/) compatible container carrier blueprint.

 This eArc component is brought to you as a standalone component mainly for reusage reasons.
 There is nothing special or ground breaking to it.
 In nearly